MichaIng/DietPi-Docs/docs/hardware-supported_sbc.md

 </div>

-## NanoPi Series (Friendly ARM)
+## NanoPi Series (FriendlyARM)
 **FriendlyARM's next generation SBC** - One of the fastest ARM SBC (RK3399) on the market today, with 2x1.8GHz A72 cores and 4x1.4GHz A53 cores.
-One of the smallest RK3399 SBC's available, a great addition to your SBC lineup that provides next gen SBC performance.
+One of the smallest RK3399 SBCs available, a great addition to your SBC lineup that provides next gen SBC performance.
 For more details visit [FrienlyARM.com](https://www.friendlyarm.com/) website.

 <div class="md-typeset__table">
     <table>
         <thead>
             <tr>
-                <th align="left" ><strong>Product</strong></th>
+                <th align="left"><strong>Product</strong></th>
                 <th align="left"><strong>Description</strong></th>
             </tr>
         </thead>